The registered use: hepatitis

 A real but small, delayed, and inconsistent effect

-Thymosin alpha-1's registered indications are chronic hepatitis B and C, as an adjuvant.
+Thymosin alpha-1's registered indication is chronic hepatitis B, and the Zadaxin label prescribes it as monotherapy: 1.6 mg subcutaneously twice a week for six months, in adults with compensated liver disease and detectable HBV DNA.
+Calling it an adjuvant is a fair verdict on what the evidence supports, but it is not what the label says.
 This is where its strongest clinical rationale lives, and also where the honest picture is most instructive: a foundational positive trial, a canonical delayed-response meta-analysis, and a negative phase III study, all at once.

 This unit reads that evidence carefully: the Chien 1998 RCT, the Chan 2001 meta-analysis, the negative Mutchnick 1999 phase III trial, combination regimens, and why the hepatitis C role is now largely historical in the direct-acting-antiviral era.